CodeBarbarian/ctf-writeups/picoctf/forensics/glory-of-the-garden/readme.md

 * exiftool
 * strings

-Skills that you can pick up from this is using hexeditor, getting file information and know your tools!
+Skills that you can pick up from this is using hexeditor, getting file information and knowing your tools!